-How to Use Unified Logging Config Across the Project
+How to Use Unified Logging Config Across Your Project

 When we are working on a project, we often need to log some message for easier debugging.
-How do we configure the logging settings once and use it across the project?
+How do we configure logging once and use it across the project?

 Set up logging for the project